As a Landlord Rural Housing have a legal responsibility for the safety of our tenants in relation to Gas Safety and by Law the Association must –

 The above actions will help to prevent potentially life threating problems associated with gas appliances such as Carbon Monoxide poisoning from happening.
 You can not smell or taste Carbon Monoxide and it can kill without warning.

-All the associations Gas Appliances must be checked by a Gas Safe registered Engineer and as a tenant it is essential that access is granted to the Association and its Engineers.
-The service must be carried out every 12 months and tenants will receive and appointment in advance of the 12 month certification expiry.
-If tenant fail to permit access the association may be forced to take legal action to force entry.
+All of the Association’s Gas Appliances must be checked by a Gas Safe registered Engineer and as a tenant it is essential that access is granted to the Association and its Engineers.
+The service must be carried out every 12 months and tenants will receive an appointment in advance of the 12 month certification expiry.
+If a tenant fails to permit access the Association may be forced to take legal action to force entry.

 5 Year Fixed Wire Electrical Tests